Republicans Bill Wells and Carl DeMaio voice intent to challenge Hunter; others silent on whether they will run if Hunter is on the ballot

 But even if expelled by Congress, if voters were to reelect Hunter in November after his conviction, he would regain his seat – no matter whether he is free or behind bars.

-But first, Hunter would have to beat Republican challengers in the March primary.
-Federal elections, unlike those for state and local offices, are partisan so the top vote-getter from each political party advances to the general election in November.
+But first, Hunter would have to beat challengers in the March primary.
+The top two vote-getters advances to the general election in November.

 The filing deadline opens Sept.
 12 and runs through Nov.
 2 for candidates who wish to file signatures on petitions from voters in lieu of a hefty filing fee.
 The last day to pay the filing fee to appear on the March primary ballot is December 6, unless Hunter changes his mind and does not file for reelection, in which case the deadline would extend until December 11 – still over a month before his trial date.